Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Model

-\emph{Model--} We model a thin layer of AFMI in an orthorhombic phase using two anisotropy axes, see \cref{fig:OurSetup}.
-The hard-axis anisotropy is set along the $z$-direction, which gives an easy-plane magnetic anisotropy in the sample plane ($x$-$y$ plane).
-A much weaker easy-axis magnetic anisotropy lies within that plane and gives a defined ground state along the $x$-direction.
-In addition, a transverse magnetic field, $\bm{H}^\text{ext}=H_y \hat{y}$, perpendicular to both easy and hard magnetic anisotropy axes is also applied to modulate the AFM magnon dispersion, as shown later.
-Besides, we add a homogenous DM interaction parallel to the hard axis, and study its effect on the magnon dispersion.
+We model a thin layer of AFMI in an orthorhombic phase using two anisotropy axes (see \cref{fig:OurSetup}).
+The hard-axis anisotropy is set along the $z$ direction, which gives an easy-plane magnetic anisotropy in the sample plane ($x$-$y$ plane).
+A much weaker easy-axis magnetic anisotropy lies within the easy plane and gives a defined ground state along the $x$ direction.
+In addition, a transverse magnetic field, $\bm{H}^\text{ext}=H_y \hat{y}$, perpendicular to both the easy and hard magnetic anisotropy axis, is applied to modulate the AFM magnon dispersion, as shown later.
+Besides, we add a homogeneous DM interaction parallel to the hard axis, and investigate its effect on the magnon dispersion and transport.

-In order to simulate spin transport, magnons are pumped in the center via a spin Hall spin-transfer torque and propagate along the $x$-direction to the left and right.
-The spin transport signal is recorded with detectors that are placed at various distances along the $x$-direction.
+In order to simulate spin transport, magnons are pumped in the center via a spin Hall spin-transfer torque and propagate along the $x$ direction to the left and right.
+The spin signal is recorded with detectors that are placed at various distances along the $x$ direction.
 The polarization- and distance-dependent spin transport signal is recorded for each strength of the transverse magnetic field $H_y$.

 Without loss of generality, we use easy-plane hematite parameters in our micromagnetic simulations.
 The simulation parameters \cite{sulymenko_terahertz-frequency_2017} are listed in \cref{tab:coefficients}.
 The characteristic length scales, at zero magnetic field, given by the exchange stiffness and the anisotropy constants $\lambda_l=\sqrt{A_\text{AFM}/(2K_l)}$, are $\lambda_\text{hard} \approx \SI{43}{\nano\meter}$ and $\lambda_\text{easy}\approx \SI{1.35}{\micro\meter}$ for the hard- and easy-axis anisotropies, respectively.
 In order to avoid the reflection of magnons at the edges of the system, we use a Gilbert damping parameter and system length that ensure the excitation decays to zero before.